 Calling all educators: The Greater Cincinnati Regional Food Policy Council wants to help educators who teach agriculture, nutrition, or anything food related to (A) connect with other teachers with similar interests and (B) be able to measure and communicate the value of their engaging approach to teaching.
 Our first step is understanding what teachers and educators are trying to accomplish through using F2S and school gardens, and how they are already measuring their outcomes.

 We are asking for your help!
 If you (or someone you know) teach ANYTHING about food, nutrition, or agriculture, please fill out our survey.

 The Greater Cincinnati Regional Food Policy Council is a cross sector collaboration of organizations and individuals, community influencers and decision makers, collaborating to drive impact in creating healthy, equitable, sustainable food systems for all in the Greater Cincinnati region.

 Our Vision is that it will be easy for all residents in Greater Cincinnati to eat good food.

-What is Food Policy?
+What is Good Food?

 Greater Cincinnati Regional Food Policy Council Director: